archmoj/solarchvision_bim/README.md

 -   `4` and `6`: Rotate the camera left and right
 -   `1` and `3`: Move the camera left and right
 -   `7` and `9`: Move the camera up and down
--   `5`: Rotate the camera to look at the origin
+-   `5`: Rotate the camera to look at the current selection (or the origin if nothing is selected)
 -   `0`: Move the camera closer
 -   `/` and `*`: Move the camera toward and away from the selection
 -   `UP`, `DOWN`, `LEFT` and `RIGHT`: Rotate the camera around the selection